 This study is funded by the U.S. Department of Labor to learn how different services work for young parents and the information we collect will be used to improve the services offered to young parents.
 We will ask you about the services you received and your experience with [CATI PRELOAD: INSERT PROGRAM NAME].
 At the end of the interview we will verify your address so we can send you $25 for your participation.
 The interview takes about 20 minutes to complete over the telephone.

-Public Burden Statement

-According to the Paperwork Reduction Act of 1995, persons are not required to respond to this collection of information unless it displays a currently valid OMB control number and expiration date.
-Responding to this questionnaire is voluntary.
-Public reporting burden for this collection of information is estimated to average 20 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate to the U.S. Department of Labor, Employment and Training Administration, Office of Policy Development and Research, Room N5641, Attention: Michelle Ennis, 200 Constitution Avenue, NW, Washington, D.C.
-20210.
-Do NOT send the completed questionnaire to this address.

 B2.
 Can we begin?

 1 CONTINUE [GOTO QUESTION 1]